eduardogr/evalytics/README.md

 So, you have already created your credentials!

+You just have to placed the `credentials.json` file in the root of this repository.

 ### :books: Enable APIs

 You can see where you have to access for each google api in the doc [google apis usage](doc/google-apis/usage.md)